uptscs/LocationAssignment/ReadMe.md

 ABSTRACT:

 This demonstrate two major functionality: 1) Getting UserLocation and tracking
     the change in the user's location.
-2) Using AFNetworking and calling the webservice with the location data.
+2) Using MKNetwork and calling the webservice with the location data.

 What to look for in this Project

 • Use of CoreLocation framework for the user lcoation handling.

-• AFNetwork Integration with inline callbacks.
+• MKNetwork Integration with callbacks when response received.

 Location hadling code is used in ViewController class, which is also reponsible
     for UI presented to user.
 For the network/webservice calls WebserviceOperation